Suffield Township, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

+Education

+Public education in Suffield is primarily provided by the Field Local School District, which covers most of Suffield, most of neighboring Brimfield, and a small portion of southern Kent.
+The district operates Suffield Elementary School in the township, while the district offices, middle school, and Field High School are located in Brimfield, just north of its border with Suffield.
+The Field Local School District was created in 1959 by a merger of the Suffield and Brimfield school districts and Field High School opened in 1961.
+Prior to that time, Suffield operated its own district, with all grades housed at Suffield School, including Suffield High School.

+Small parts of Suffield are served by three other school districts, with part of northwest Suffield in the Mogadore Local School District, part of southwest Suffield in the Springfield Local School District, and a single neighborhood along East Drive NE in the southern part of township in the Lake Local School District.